 The United Kingdom is always blessed by the Mother Nature.
-England has some amazing mountain trails but picking out some of the bests amongst all is a rather tough job.
+England has some amazing mountain trails but picking out some of the bests among all is a rather tough job.
 Many of these trail centers have some facilities like car parking, food stalls, bike wash stalls and most importantly washrooms so that you can finish your mountain biking as easy as it can get.

 1. Nan Bield Pass, Lake District: